KelvCodes/ListNest/README.md

 - **HTML**: For structuring the app layout.
 - **CSS**: To create a visually appealing and responsive design.
 - **JavaScript**: For dynamic functionality like adding, deleting, and managing tasks.
-- **localStorage**: For persisting tasks and history across sessions.

 -